- Written by Mike Gruwell

 Don’t get too caught up in brands when starting out.
 Choose whatever color and design that is your style, and stick within the diameter and durometer range above.

 Wheels cannot be attached to your trucks unless you have the bearings.
-And wheels do not include the bearings.
+And wheels do not include the bearings, except for one exception for lighted wheels.

-Each new set includes 8 bearings; 2 for each wheel.
+Each new set of bearings includes 8 bearings; 2 for each wheel.
 One bearing is set into each side of each wheel.

 Any set of bearings at ChutingStar.com is better than what is installed on any mass-produced skateboard in a big box store, so you can choose as cheap or as expensive as you want.
 There are different rating systems, and for the most part the more expensive the bearing, the faster they spin.